Part 1: Aiming For Euphoria With ALA Chelation

 If you’ve read my other writings, you know I detoxed heavy metals post-holistic amalgam removal with saunas, rebounding, nutrient dense food, supplementation & other natural remedies like herbal cleanses.

 I feel better than I have in years, in large part, because mercury is not flooding in from the “silver” fillings that I had safely removed.
-My heavy metal tests confirm that mercury is not flooding in and that my body is eliminating mercury from extracellular areas.
+My heavy metal tests confirm that mercury is no longer increasing and that my body is eliminating mercury from extracellular areas.

 However, there are still numerous brain, tissue, and central nervous system related symptoms:

-- Mild brain-fog, anxiety, fatigue, mild tinnitus, and less mental sharpness
+- Mild brain-fog, anxiety, fatigue, and less mental sharpness

-- Head pressure / pain, like a constant tight band around my head
+- Head pressure like a constant tight band around my head

-- Over-taxed organs (liver, spleen, gall bladder, uterus, gut)
+- Over-taxed and damaged organs (liver, spleen, gall bladder, uterus, gut)

 - Cellulite (the body safely tucks away toxins in fat)